scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 1. `{"send":{"amount":123}}`
 2. `{"tsfr":{"amount":123}}`

-Altough, if the attacker would know for example that `send.amount` is likely smaller than `100` and `tsfr.amount` is likley bigger than `100`, then they could still guess with some probability which function was called:
+Although, if the attacker would know for example that `send.amount` is likely smaller than `100` and `tsfr.amount` is likely bigger than `100`, then they could still guess with some probability which function was called:

 1. `{"send":{"amount":55}}`
 2. `{"tsfr":{"amount":123}}`

-Note that a client side solution can also be appled, but this is considered a very bad practice in infosec, as you cannot guarantee control of the client.
+Note that a client side solution can also be applied, but this is considered a very bad practice in infosec, as you cannot guarantee control of the client.
 E.g. you could pad the input to the maximum possible in this contract before encrypting it on the client side:

 1. `{"send":{ "amount" : 55 } }`
 2. `{"transfer":{"amount":123}}`

-Again, this is very not recomended as you cannot guarantee control of the client!
+Again, this is very not recommended as you cannot guarantee control of the client!

 ### State key sizes

 Contracts' state is stored on-chain inside a key-value store, thus the `key` must remain constant between calls.
 This means that if a contract uses storage keys with different sizes, an attacker might find out information about the execution of a contract.

-Lets see an example for a contract with 2 `handle` functions:
+Let's see an example for a contract with 2 `handle` functions:

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]